Gisbert12843/WinXSearch/README.md

 Don't forget the %w at the end of the path and format your path the same as I did.

-I really suggest to just use the installer though :D
+I really suggest to just use the installer though :D **If you read it this far and enjoy my little program, please consider to give me star <3 thx alot!**